pauld4/digital-garden/README.md

 Reverse a string

+You would use a combination of SPLIT, REVERSE, then JOIN, such as "const reversed = str.split('').reverse().join('')".
+You can also use "const reversed = [...str].reverse().join('')".

 Count occurrences in an array

+If you need to count one item, you can simply use "const appleCount = fruits.filter(x => x === 'apple').length".
+This is a simpler approach compared to using REDUCE.
+However, using REDUCE is standard and preferred.

 Toggle a boolean value

+Use "val = !val".

 Find the largest number in an array

+Use "Math.max(...numbers)" in "let numbers = [1,2,3,4]".

 Debounce or throttle an event

+Debounce is used for events that execute many times, and then pauses for a moment.
+Throttle is used for events that occur infrequently, and limit the event occuring too often.